 Whether early in the morning or just before bed, dedicating a particular daily period to commune with God (and writing in my prayer journal) has helped me maintain a solid spiritual foundation.

-It reminds me that our relationship isn’t just reserved for Sundays or special occasions but is a daily commitment to a lifetime of spiritual transformation.
+It reminds me that our relationship isn’t just reserved for Sundays or special occasions or just ourselves.
+It’s a daily commitment to a lifetime of spiritual transformation and growth of the Lord’s Kingdom.

-Beyond the digital realm, attending church services during Holy Week, including Good Friday and Holy Saturday, can profoundly enrich our spiritual journey.
+Beyond the digital realm, attending church services during Holy Week, including Good Friday and Holy Saturday, can profoundly enrich our souls.

 There’s something incredibly moving about joining the community in prayer, reflecting on the Stations of the Cross (in Catholic churches), and receiving Communion.